skyfawl/react-native-paytm/README.md

 Updated it to work with the latest version of react-native and latest PayTM SDK (December 2018).
 ## Getting started

-Alert: Built and tested only for iOS.
+Alert: Tested for both ios & android

 ### installation